PRE-ORDER OPEN FOR BATCH RELEASE 3

 The Dingle Whiskey Distillery is an independent family-owned business, thanks, in part, to their Founding Fathers programme.
 When the Dingle Whiskey Distillery was founded, 500 casks were made available to whiskey lovers, investors and connoisseurs.
 Those who chose to invest in a cask are known as Founding Fathers of the Dingle Whiskey Distillery.
 Each of these casks is individual, painted with the Founding Father’s name, fill date and cask number.
 Founding Fathers had the option of maturing their whiskey in whatever wood – port, sherry, madeira or bourbon, that they wished.

-We washed the barrel, and then added two litres of Dingle Cask Strength batch 3 edition.
+We washed the barrel, and then added three litres of Dingle Cask Strength batch 3 edition.

 This soaked into the cask in a temperature, moisture controlled environment.